Fighting for Investors

 We understand that many of our clients cannot afford to hire an attorney because they have lost a large portion of their life savings.
 Our attorneys regularly represent harmed investors charging only a contingency fee.
 This means that our clients do not have to pay any attorneys fees up front, and only pay us out of monies recovered in your case.West Virginia Securities Commission and West Virginia Securities Act

 The West Virginia Securities Commission, in Charleston, West Virginia, regulates the sales of securities in the state of West Virginia.
 Its website provides information on state securities Statutes and Rules, and information on how to file a complaint.
+If you are a West Virginia customer who has been harmed by your financial advisor, you should first contact a private attorney for a consultation regarding your options before taking any action.

 West Virginia's Securities Act is similar to many states' Acts with regard to providing for civil liability for the commission of securities fraud in the sale of securities (including untrue statements of material fact or omissions of material fact).
 The statute provides for rescission (or damages if the investor no longer owns the security), reasonable attorney's fees, and interest.Common Legal Claims by Investors Against Their Financial Advisors in West Virginia

 - Suitability / Regulation Best Interest.
-Prior to recommending the purchase of specific investments or a specific investment strategy to a customer, a stock broker is required to determine that the investments are suitable to that particular investor.
+Prior to recommending the purchase of specific investments or a specific investment strategy to a West Virginia customer, a stock broker is required to determine that the investments are suitable to that particular investor.
 A suitability determination is based upon many different factors such as age, investment objectives, risk tolerance, employment situation, needs, income, assets, and investment experience.
 If an advisor’s recommendations of unsuitable investments result in the investor incurring significant losses, that investor may have a suitability claim against the broker and his/her firm.
 The SEC Regulation Best Interest (Reg BI) now controls investment recommendations and requires that any recommendation be in the best interest of the customer.

 - Churning.
 Churning occurs when a broker exercises control over an account and allows the broker's interest in making commissions to override the investor's interests in the account.
 When a broker makes a buy or sell recommendation for an account, that broker should have the investor's best interests based on their investment objectives in mind.
 If the broker makes excessive buy and sell recommendations for the purposes of generating commissions for the broker by each buy and sell, that broker is engaged in churning the account.
 Excessive turnover in the assets of the account and/or a high cost to equity percentage are often a sign of churning.